Service ScheduleJanuary 3, 2018

 Lectionary Bible Study is held each Wednesday at 10 am.
 The group typically reads and discusses the lectionary readings for the upcoming Sunday,

 followed by Holy Eucharist.
+All are welcome!

 The Rector's Study: Introduction to the Spiritual Journey

 The Rector's Study on spirituality continues on Tuesdays at 3:30 pm.
 All are welcome at any time.
 The current topic is "The Way of Love," a 7-step spiritual practice initiative of the Episcopal Church.

 The Youth Group will be leading Christmas caroling on Sunday, December 23.
 Carolers will meet at the church at 5 pm and then caravan to visit parishioners' homes for caroling and fun.
 Everyone is welcome - please join us!

 Brown Bag Lunch